Five Tips for getting your Living Room Ready for Summer SUPER QUICK

 Summer patterns can be colorful and flowery, or you can choose my go-to style with nautical stripes and cheery polka dots.

-I am sure your have heard it a thousand times before but adding texture to your home adds visual interest and makes it look finished.
-Summer time decorating is no exception to that rule.
+I am sure you have heard it a thousand times before but adding texture to your home adds visual interest and makes it look finished.
+Summertime decorating is no exception to that rule.

 Summer textures are cotton and linen, raffia and wicker, straw and rope.
 So don’t forget to change out some of your decor and organizing units for summer style.
 Here are some quick ways to add summer texture to your home: